Klipper3d/klipper/docs/Measuring_Resonances.md

 ```

 ##### ADXL345

+**Note: Many MCUs will work with an ADXL345 in SPI mode(eg Pi Pico), wiring and
+configuration will vary according to your specific board and avaliable pins.**

 You need to connect ADXL345 to your Raspberry Pi via SPI.
 Note that the I2C
 connection, which is suggested by ADXL345 documentation, has too low throughput